Your Second Year in Business: The $60K to $120K Evolution and Every Decision That Matters

 Hire one role: Test a single hire before expanding further

-Result: Both roles were immediately profitable.
-Freed Maya to focus on leadership.
-Enabled $102K breakthrough in Q3.
+Result: Both roles were immediately profitable, freed Maya to focus on leadership, and enabled the $102K breakthrough in Q3.

 Decision 6: Premium Price Increase to $2,500 (Month 21)